Heimdal

 Wrapping Up

 Cyberattacks did not happen daily in the 1980s.
-When researchers created the DNS, they weren’t too concerned about potential security issues.
-This state of things left multiple doors open to threat actors that followed.
+When researchers created the DNS, they weren’t too concerned about potential network security issues.
+This left multiple doors open to threat actors that followed.

-The DNS tunneling attack method is one of those doors.
-Because DNS traffic is vital to our day-to-day activity, blocking it to avoid a DNS tunneling attack is not an option.
+DNS tunneling is one of those doors.
+Because DNS traffic is vital to our day-to-day activity, blocking it to avoid a DNS attack is not an option.

 What you can and should do is use DNS monitoring tools and DNS filtering to detect and stop malicious traffic.
 This will keep your sensitive data and business safe.